Top of the pageCheck Your Symptoms

 Call 911 or other emergency services now.

-Most women feel tired after labor and delivery.
-Caring for a new baby, loss of sleep, and the normal physical changes you experience as your body returns to its nonpregnant condition can add to your fatigue.
-It is important to focus on your healing and taking care of your baby for the first 6 weeks.
+It's common to feel tired after labor and delivery.
+Caring for a new baby, loss of sleep, and the normal physical changes as your body returns to its nonpregnant condition can add to your fatigue.
+It's important to focus on your healing and taking care of your baby for the first 6 weeks.
 Start other activities slowly as you feel stronger.

-To help with fatigue in the first few weeks and months after delivery:
+Here are some tips to help with fatigue in the first few weeks and months after delivery.

 - Try to take rest breaks often during the day.